vetsuisse-unibe/NGS-course-docs/mapping.md

 ###  Map Data
-Create a folder calling variantCalling and coping the reference file
+Create a folder calling variantCalling on the binformatics server and coping the reference file

 ```
 mkdir variantCalling